Newark-on-Trent

-Newark-on-Trent (/,njuːərk -/) or Newark is a market town and civil parish in the Newark and Sherwood district in Nottinghamshire, England.
-It is on the River Trent, and was historically a major inland port.
+Newark-on-Trent (/,njuwək/) or Newark is a market town and civil parish in the Newark and Sherwood district, in Nottinghamshire, England.
+It lies on the river Trent and was historically a major inland port.
 The A1 road bypasses the town on the line of the ancient Great North Road.
-The town's origins are likely to be Roman, as it lies on a major Roman road, the Fosse Way.
-It grew up around Newark Castle, St Mary Magdalene church and later developed as a centre for the wool and cloth trades.
+The population of the parish was recorded at 30,345 at the 2021 census.

-In the English Civil War, it was besieged by Parliamentary forces and relieved by Royalist forces under Prince Rupert.
 Newark has a marketplace lined with many historical buildings and one of its most notable landmarks is St Mary Magdalene church with its towering spire at 232 ft high and the highest structure in the town.
-The church is the tallest church building in Nottinghamshire and can be seen when entering Newark or bypassing it.
-The population of the town was recorded at 30,345 at the 2021 census.
+The church is the tallest church building in Nottinghamshire and can be seen when entering the town or bypassing it.